 Alternatively, devote your time to a special-interest tour focused on wine or architecture, detour to the coast to swim in the Tyrrhenian Sea, or set out on an active itinerary.
 During this six-day bicycle tour, you'll pedal past vineyards and villages by day and relax in lesser-visited Tuscan destinations like San Miniato and the spa town of Montecatini at night.

 Looking for more options for biking around Italy?
 Check out these itineraries.

 Tuscany in 10 Days or More

-With ten or more days in Tuscany, you have time to visit Florence and Siena, medieval villages, wine country, and the beach.
-Many shorter-term visitors — those who have just three or five days — don't make it to the Tuscan coast.
+With 10 or more days in Tuscany, you have time to visit Florence and Siena, medieval villages, wine country, and the beach.
+Many shorter-term visitors—those who have just three or five days—don't make it to the Tuscan coast.
 But the beaches of the Maremma region, on the coast of the Tyrrhenian Sea in southwest Tuscany, are wonderful to explore.
 The coast is dotted with quiet coves, pine forests, and wide stretches of white sand.

 Further north, near Livorno, the clifftop castle known as Castello del Boccale makes for an incredible photo op at sunset.
 Other highlights on Tuscany's shoreline include the resort of Castiglione della Pescaia, which faces the islands of Elba and Giglio, the beautiful seaside town of Portoferraio, and the quaint fishing village of Porto Azzurro.
-Needless to say, it's not hard to find a good seafood dinner in this part of the country.
+It's not hard to find a good seafood dinner in this part of the country.

 Read this article for more on how to get off the beaten path in Tuscany.